What Type of Business Entity Should I form in California?

 Limited Liability Company’s (LLC)

 An LLC is a type of business entity that’s a hybrid between a corporation and a partnership.
 LLC’s provide protection from personal liability while affording flexibility in splitting the profits and losses.
+By default a California LLC is governed by state law however you owners can change the default rules through a well-drafted operating agreement.
 Corporate structure and formalities are not necessary, yet outside investors can still invest in an LLC.
 Another significant benefit is that the profits and losses flow through members.
 LLC’s.
 Further, to someone who is inclined to keep filing fees and costs down, this may be the most attractive option.
 While investors can invest in LLC’s, they may be hesitant to do such.
 Since corporate formalities and structure are not required, and meeting minutes are not mandatory to be kept, there is potential for little transparency into the company.

 Types of Businesses that may consider operating as an LLC: Real Estate Holding Companies,